Wellington-wide and the greater Wellington region.

 My track record of experience and success - or the track record of experience and success of the creative or artist that I will partner with

 All of our creative practitioners are practicing artists as well as trained/experienced facilitators.
 We are very committed to delivering creativity using a strength-based positive guidance methodology.
-We have a team of 3–10 practitioners / creativity facilitators, all of our facilitators are police vetted yearly.
-Our main 3 facilitators have a range of creative practices that they use to make their own art covering photography, ceramics, 3D casting, drawing, painting, print making, sewing, craft, jewellery, environmental and digital arts.
-Our team have successfully delivered over the last 8 years creative programmes in schools in the Wellington region.
+We have a team of 3–10 practitioners/creativity facilitators.
+All our facilitators are police vetted yearly.
+Our main three facilitators have a range of creative practices that they use to make their own art covering photography, ceramics, 3D casting, drawing, painting, print making, sewing, craft, jewellery, environmental, and digital arts.
+Our team have successfully delivered over the last eight years creative programmes in schools in the Wellington region.
 We have had great success through collaborating positive guidance methodology and creative exploration.

 Describe the experience you have had working with children or young people, teaching or facilitating creative processes

 We have 10 years of collaborative work together through the company kids developing and running programmes for in-school, after-school and holiday programmes.
 Individually, one of our co-creators trained as a teacher and has worked in education for over 30 years from early childhood, primary and tertiary education and is currently delivering a parent programme.
 The other co-creator established an NGO overseas using creative thinking and processes for reconciliation.
 Since emigrating to New Zealand she has worked with children as a teacher aide and had 10 years of experience in Playcentre and has for the last three years has been exploring her own creative practices through studying at an art school.
 One of our facilitators has worked with children and adults in education through many creative projects.
 She has studied Ceramics at Otago Polytechnic and Glass and Ceramics at Whanaganui Polytechnic.
 She has also delivered art and creativity practices at a prison and worked full-time as an educator at an art school for eight years.